What is Shuttering Film Faced Plywood?

 Concrete Formwork

 The most common use of shuttering film faced plywood is in concrete formwork.
-The plywood is used to create molds and frames that hold wet concrete in place while it cures.
+Formwork crews use the plywood to build molds and frames that support wet concrete during curing.
 The smooth surface ensures that the concrete maintains a high finish quality, while the water resistance prevents the plywood from absorbing moisture and deteriorating.

 Scaffold Platforms

-Shuttering film faced plywood can also be used for scaffold platforms, providing a stable and durable surface for workers.
+Builders use shuttering film faced plywood on scaffold platforms.
+It creates a stable surface for workers.
 Its resistance to wear and moisture makes it an ideal material for this application, ensuring safety and reliability in construction projects.

 Bridge and Road Construction